vincefrog/headless-exercise/README.md

 - [Docker](https://www.docker.com/) containers and scripts to manage them, for easily running the frontend React apps and backend locally or deploying it to any hosting provider with Docker support.

 Let's get started.

+### Once you finish the installation, go to http://localhost:3000/ and see exercise instructions

 ## Install